earthobservations/luftdatenpumpe/doc/setup/ldview-grafana-base.rst

 Storage for station list
 ========================

-The Grafana Worldmap Panel requires a JSON file ``ldi-stations.json`` to display appropriate popup labels to each data point on the map.
+The Panodata Map Panel (ex.
+Grafana Worldmap Panel) requires a JSON file ``ldi-stations.json`` to display appropriate popup labels to each data point on the map.

-This section of the documentation describes how to create the corresponding file using ``luftdatenpumpe`` in a way it can be picked up by the Grafana Worldmap Panel through HTTP.
+This section of the documentation describes how to create the corresponding file using ``luftdatenpumpe`` in a way it can be picked up by the map panel through HTTP.

 Create directory for stations file::